 Block drafts around the home

 You can purchase nice draft guards or opt to roll a towel under the door.
 Weather stripping tape will keep the cold out of the sides of the doors and even the windows.
-When power goes out and you are without heat blocking any place cold air can get in is vital.
+When the power goes out and you are without heat blocking any place cold air can get in is vital.

 Caulk cracks both indoors and outdoors go around with a caulk gun and fill in cracks where air (and critters looking for warmth) can sneak in.
+Last winter we learned even the glass block needed a good layer of calk.

 Upgrade to a programmable thermostat